lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 advice for the optimum number of CPUs to use.
 (Please check this by running NAMD with your molecules and just a few time steps.)

-Available NAMD packages can be listed and loaded with the following commands:
+NAND is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$:~> module avail NAMD